rexcoleman/v1_RexColeman_Cybersecurity_MachineLearning_Portfolio/README.md

 5. [Contact Information](#contact-information)

 ## About Me
+I am a data scientist with a strong background in cybersecurity.
+My career journey has been shaped by a passion for solving complex problems and a commitment to continuous learning.
+I am a candidate for a Masters of Science in Analytics from Georgia Tech, hold an MBA from Melbourne Business School in Australia, a Bachelor of Science in Biochemistry from the University of California Santa Cruz and have worked on various projects that demonstrate my skills in both data science and cybersecurity.

 ### Programming Languages
+- **Python**
+- **SQL**

 ### Tools and Technologies
 ### Data Handling and Analysis
 ### Mathematics for Machine Learning